U.S. court rules $24.9 billion Dell buyout underpriced by 22 percent

 One of the biggest losers from the Dell case may be T Rowe Price, one of the few mutual fund managers to test the appraisal strategy.

-Dell was able to knock out T Rowe Price's stock, which comprised the bulk of the shares in the case, because the fund manager mistakenly voted in favour of the buyout.
+Dell was able to knock out T Rowe Price's stock, which comprised the bulk of the shares in the case, because the fund manager mistakenly voted in favor of the buyout.

 T Rowe Price stood to collect around $190 million if its Dell stock had been appraised.
 Laster also ruled on Tuesday the fund manager was not entitled to interest on its shares.